shopsys/shopsys/docs/cookbook/adding-new-attribute-to-an-entity.md

 }
 ```

+!!! tip
-*Note: If you want to change order for your newly created field, please look at section [Changing order of groups and fields](https://github.com/shopsys/shopsys/blob/master/docs/extensibility/form-extension.md#changing-order-of-groups-and-fields)*
+    If you want to change order for your newly created field, please look at section [Changing order of groups and fields](https://github.com/shopsys/shopsys/blob/master/docs/extensibility/form-extension.md#changing-order-of-groups-and-fields)

 In your `Product` class, overwrite the `edit()` method.